GameBuilder101/FridayNightRewrite/SCRIPTING.md

   - Called when an album is selected or "hovered over" in the album select screen
 - `onAlbumInteracted(album:Album)`
   - Called when an album is chosen in the album select screen
+- `onWeekSelected(week:Week)`
+  - Called when a week is selected or "hovered over" in the week select screen
+- `onWeekInteracted(week:Week)`
+  - Called when a week is chosen in the week select screen

 ## Stage Element Callbacks
 When you add any of the following functions to your custom stage element script, the engine will call them at the appropriate time.